Lush4/Lush4/README.md

 ### Hi there i am Lusha 👋

-- 🛠️ I make Discord Bots and setting up Minecrat Servers
-- 🎶 I am also a music producer
-- 🌱 Currently I am learning about AIs and CNN (_Convolutional Neural Network_)

-- 📫 How to reach me: Discord Lusha#0513

 <!--
 **Lush4/Lush4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.